Ouija: Origin of Evil

-Ouija: Origin of Evil is a 2016 American supernatural horror film directed and edited by Mike Flanagan, and written by Flanagan and Jeff Howard.
+Ouija: Origin of Evil is a 2016 American supernatural horror film directed, and edited by Mike Flanagan, who co-wrote the script with Jeff Howard.
 The film is a prequel to the 2014 film Ouija, and stars Elizabeth Reaser, Lulu Wilson, Annalise Basso, and Henry Thomas.
-A widow and her family introduce a Ouija board into their phony seance business, thereby inviting a spirit that possesses the youngest daughter.
+It follows a widow and her family who introduce a Ouija board into their phony seance business, thereby inviting a spirit that possesses the youngest daughter.

 Ouija: Origin of Evil was released in the United States on October 21, 2016, by Universal Pictures.
-The film grossed over $81 million worldwide and received positive reviews from critics, with many praising it as a significant improvement over its predecessor.
+The film grossed $81.7 million worldwide and received positive reviews from critics, with many praising it as a significant improvement over its predecessor.
 Lin Shaye was the only cast member to have returned from the first film, appearing in a post-credit cameo.

 Plot

 In 1967 Los Angeles, a widow named Alice Zander works out of her suburban home as a fake spiritual medium, accompanied by her daughters, 15-year-old Paulina "Lina" and 9-year-old Doris.
 The family is reeling over the recent death of Roger, Alice's husband and the children's father.
 Alice incorporates a Ouija board into her readings and unknowingly contacts a spirit named Marcus that begins to possess Doris.

 After Alice receives notice of foreclosure on their home, Doris contacts the board for help, believing she is communicating with her dead father.
 The spirit leads Doris to a secret compartment in the basement wall containing a pouch of cash.
-When she gives the money to her mother, the family has a Ouija session.
+When she gives her mother the money, the family has a Ouija session.
 When the board answers a question only Roger would know the answer to, a thrilled Alice begins believing that they are in contact with him.

-Soon, Doris becomes fully possessed by the spirit, and she throws tantrums when told she must go to school, since she wants to remain home with the Ouija board.
+Soon, Doris becomes fully possessed by the spirit and throws tantrums when told she must go to school, since she wants to stay home with the Ouija board.
 Lina, disturbed by the changes in her sister, finds papers written by Doris in fluent Polish, a language she does not know, and brings them to Father Tom Hogan, her school principal.
-Troubled, Father Tom visits them for a Ouija session under the pretense of contacting his dead wife Gloria.
+Troubled, Father Tom visits them for a Ouija session under the pretense of contacting his dead wife, Gloria.
 He later explains to them that Doris did not contact Gloria.
 Instead, for every question he asked, she read his thoughts and repeated the answers he was thinking in his mind.
 (Note: For instance, Father Tom asks the spirit what Gloria's middle name was, and he mentally concentrates on "Lynn," his mother's middle name.
 The Ouija board answers "Lynn," instead of Gloria's middle name, Catherine.)
 The pages are entries written by a Polish immigrant named Marcus, who was taken captive during World War II by a sadistic Nazi doctor who conducted experiments on him and other captives in the house's basement.
 These spirits have been watching the family since the day they moved in.
 When asked what the spirits want from them, Doris replies, "Voice."